haibuihoang/higrads/README.md

 # HiGrads
-HiGrads is a GrADS script library which help compose Grads subplot in an easy way as well as provide some additional chart plotting functions.
+HiGrads is a GrADS script library which helps compose Grads subplot in an easy way as well as provide some additional chart plotting functions.
 HiGrads is created initially for generating higher quality figures using GrADS for paper publishing during my Postdoctoral research at Kyoto University.

 The figure below shows the fundamental concept of frames in HiGrads approach.
-Each frame is considered a block, which is place adjacent to each other.
+Each frame is considered a block, which is placed adjacent to each other.
 This concept is borrowed from CSS’s box model, which is standard in web design.
 Beside the plotting area dimensions (width & height), a box has four margins (top, right, bottom, left).
-The code to generated this plot is just about 60 lines of code and is included in the libary (h_demo.gs).
+The code to generated this plot is just about 60 lines of code and is included in the library (h_demo.gs).

 ![HiGrads Frames](https://raw.githubusercontent.com/haibuihoang/higrads/master/examples/h_demo.png)

 ##A crash course
 ### 1. Installation
-You just need to unpack the libary (zip file) and copy all the files to GrADs libary.
-For easy maintenence, all HiGrads files have the prefix h_.
+You just need to unpack the library (zip file) and copy all the files to GrADs library.
+For easy maintenance, all HiGrads files have the prefix h_.

 Then, you can test HiGrads by open GrADS (portrait mode recommended) and type h_test